JetBrains/teamcity-search-ql/README.md

   *example:* `find project with vcsRoot id Project1_Vcs1`
 * **vcs** - contains a condition on vcs root settings(for build configurations and templates).
 So there could be filters on vcs root and checkout rules in the condition.
   *example:* `find configuration with vcs id Project1_Vcs1`
 * **template** - contains a condition on build configuration template.
-If OBJECT is a project, then states that tempalte that satisfies the condition should be definded in the OBJECT.
+If OBJECT is a project, then states that tempalte that satisfies the condition should be defined in the OBJECT.
 If OBJECT is configuration, then states that OBJECT should inherit settings from such template
   *example:* `find configuration with template trigger[all] type vcsTrigger`
 * **parent** - contains a condition on project.
 States that the OBJECT should have a parent project that satisfies the CONDITION.
   *example:* `find configuration with parent id Project1`